osalinasv/uuid-webapp/README.md

 ```

 The live version at [https://uuid.osalinasv.dev/](https://uuid.osalinasv.dev/)
-was deployed using Netlify's adapter for Astro.
-To build and deploy in Netlify
+was deployed using Cloudflare's adapter for Astro.
+To build and deploy on
-run the `build` command:
+Cloudflare run the `build` command:

 ```sh
 pnpm build